 Our digital technology graduates have found employment in graphic design, 3D modelling and animation, multimedia marketing, post-production, web development, computer programming, e-commerce, software development and telecommunications.

-We have an Employability Officer who has developed a programme of seminars on employability, workshops and opportunities to meet with employers and gain work experience.
 Our links with business locally, nationally and internationally provide excellent year in industry opportunities.
 We also hold events within the School where you can meet potential employers and our Digital Media Hub gives our digital media students the chance to gain real-world commercial experience.

 It is a great course, because it gives you a taste of everything.